 We prepare and enter students for external public speaking and debating events, competitions and workshops including Debating Matters; the English-Speaking Union (two age categories); the Rotary Youth Speaks competition (three age categories); the Rotary ‘Young Writer’ competition; the Cambridge Union Society; and the Oxford Union.
 Recently, Year 9 students reached the national finals of the Youth Speaks competition, the English Speaking Union’s Performing Shakespeare competition and the Rotary Young Writer competition (intermediate section).

 - The Rotary (Cambridgeshire) and Cambridge University colleges essay competitions

 - Poetry Now, Poetry Live, Poetry by Heart, Foyle Young Poet of the Year, the National Poetry Competition

 - The National Short Story Competition

 - The Carnegie medal shadowing scheme

-In 2015 pupils taking the Year 9 Drama option entered the Young Writers’ One Page Play competition, run by Menagerie Theatre.
+Recently, pupils taking the Year 9 drama option entered the Young Writers’ One Page Play competition, run by Menagerie Theatre.
 Four of their plays were performed by professional actors at The Junction, and one student’s submission, Graham, won the competition.

 We also encourage pupils to submit their writing to the School’s student newspaper and to compile their own anthologies and blogs.